 PENNSYLVANIA UNEMPLOYMENT EMPLOYER WAGE BASE AND EMPLOYEE CONTRIBUTIONS

-The taxable wage base for employer contributions to the PA Unemployment Compensation Fund is $9,750 per employee in 2017 and $10,000 in 2018 & thereafter.
-The PA Department of Labor & Industry will mail Contribution Rate Notices to employers in December for calendar year 2018.
-The withholding rate for employee contributions is .0007 in 2017.
+The taxable wage base for employer contributions to the PA Unemployment Compensation Fund in 2018 and thereafter is $10,000.
 The withholding rate for employee contributions is .0006% in 2018.
 There is no cap on the amount of wages from which employee contributions are withheld.

 NEW JERSEY/PENNSYLVANIA RECIPROCAL TAX AGREEMENT

 The NJ/PA Reciprocal Income Tax agreement states that Pennsylvania residents who receive compensation from New Jersey sources are not subject to New Jersey income tax on those earnings.
 Under the State of New Jersey and the Commonwealth of Pennsylvania Reciprocal Personal Income Tax Agreement, a New Jersey employer is not required to withhold New Jersey income tax from compensation paid to its Pennsylvania resident employees who file Form NJ-165, Employee’s Certificate of Non-residence in New Jersey, with their employer.
 The reverse holds true for Pennsylvania employers with New Jersey resident employees.
 This agreement covers compensation only.

 The 2016 withdrawal of the New Jersey and Pennsylvania reciprocal tax agreement was reversed in 2018.
 Taxpayers residing in either state, and working in the other, will still only file in their state of residence.